-For those who aren’t familiar with Momentum Planner, our PDF planner has been downloaded more than one million times.
-This crowdfunding campaign will be taking Momentum Planner from a .pdf to a true digital software product.
+For those who aren’t familiar with the Momentum methods, outlined by our PDF planners (which have been downloaded more than one million times), this crowdfunding campaign will be taking the Momentum Planner from a PDF to a true digital software product.

 Here’s a sneak peek at the weekly view of the software.

 At launch, our plan is for Momentum to include the following features:

 - Daily, Weekly, Monthly Views: The planner supports views that let you zoom from your big annual goals all the way down to what you’re doing today.